ethcatherders/PM/All Ethereum Cat Herder Meetings/Meeting 035.md

 -|-

 - We are planning to move ahead with Zoho.
-- Angela hasn't given an update substack
+- Angela hasn't given an update substack.
 - Hudson has started doing payments.
 But some remain.
 - EIPIP blog has been completed.
 - 1559 meeting in a couple weeks.
 Notes should be fine as is, without ECH.